Winter Weekend Workshop

 Accomodations in Philadelphia

 Classes will be in the Fine Arts Building at Rutgers/Camden.
-Vans will run between the hotel and Rutgers in the early morning and after the last afternoon class, a 10-minute ride.
+Buses will run between the hotel and Rutgers in the early morning and after the last afternoon class, a 10-minute ride.

 Classes are 9:00 to 4:30 Saturday and Sunday, and 9:00 to 12:00 Monday, with Workshop Special Projects Concert 12:30-1:45.
 Lunches are provided on Saturday and Sunday (included with tuition).
 Other meals are on your own.